TrueBlocks/trueblocks-core/docs/content/data-model/accounts.md

 See the `chifra abis` command line for information about getting an EtherScan key.

+---
 ## Function

 ABI files are derived from the Solidity source code of a smart contract by extracting the canonical function and event signatures in a JSON structure.
 The function signatures are hashed (using keccak) into four-byte encodings for functions and 32-byte encodings for events.
 Because the blockchain only deals with byte data, TrueBlocks needs a way to decode the bytes back into the human-readable function and event signatures.
 We call this process `--articulate`.
 Most TrueBlocks commands provide an `--articulate` option.
 See the commands themselves for more information.

 Below is a list of the data fields for functions.
 Following that are the commands that produce or manage functions.
-### Fields
 | Field     | Description                                             | Type            |
 | --------- | ------------------------------------------------------- | --------------- |
 | name      | the name of the interface                               | string          |